PepeDuke/Duck/README.md

     }
 }
 ```
-So above and below example is equivalent
+So above and below examples are equivalent
 ``` c++
 Example {  // <--  non-static  container